pnwairfire/bluesky-web/README.md

 ### POST /api/v1/run/dispersion/<met_domain>/

+This API takes emissions data and runs bluesky through dispersion and visualization.
+It's the dispersion API to be used for met-dependent dispersion models (e.g. hysplit, which currently the only such model supported).

 Like with the emissions API, This API requires posted JSON with two possible top level keys - 'fire_information' and 'config'.
 The 'fire_information' key is required, and must contain emissions data and growth time windows for each fire.
 The 'config' key is also required, to specify, at the very least, dispersion start time and num_hours.

-Since dispersion is run, bluesky will be run asynchronously, and the API reponse will include a guid to identify the run in subsequent status and output API requests (described below).
+Since dispersion is run, bluesky will be run asynchronously, and the API response will include a guid to identify the run in subsequent status and output API requests (described below).

     {